Alp4ga/SQA_Assignment_1/Handbook.md

 It will help you find a smart solution and estimate your time accurately.

 When your tasks are estimated, you will have to write it down and save it so everybody in the team will be able to have the same information about this matter.
-Very differents solutions exist in this regard, it ranges from simple Kanban board tools to a very complex cluster of various tools in order to have a complete overview of the task, the time estimation, the progress and the differents unforeseen issues that the support service will give as feedback for us.
+Very different solutions exist in this regard, from simple Kanban board tools to a very complex cluster of various tools in order to have a complete overview of the task, the time estimation, the progress and the different unforeseen issues that the support service will give as feedback for us.
 The use of Kanban board can be very helpful when it comes to plan the different issues and sort them by relevance and priority.
 But it lacks a real time management module and make the presentation of the data very hard to overview for the manager.
 That's why other complex solutions are available for bigger project.